rule

 Text 48

-A promiscuous woman is even married attracted to newer and newer men; being intelligent should one not keep to an unfaithful woman as with keeping her one will be fallen in both cases [of this and the next life, see also 9.14: 36].'
+A promiscuous woman is even being married attracted to newer and newer men; being intelligent should one not keep such an unfaithful woman because one staying attached to her then will have fallen in two ways [in this as well as in the next life, see also 9.14: 36].'
+(Vedabase)

 Text 49

-The Supreme Lord said: 'All that you replied is correct indeed; what I have said fooling you, o princess, was for My want of hearing you on this, o saintly lady!
+The Supreme Lord said: 'All that you replied is correct indeed; what I have said fooling you, o princess, was for My want of hearing you speak on this, o saintly lady!
+(Vedabase)

 Text 50

-Whatever benedictions you hanker for to be freed from lust, o fair one, are there, o auspicious one, always for you indeed being exclusively devoted to Me.
+Whatever benedictions you hanker for in order to be freed from lust, o fair one, are there, o auspicious one, always for you who indeed are exclusively devoted to Me.
+(Vedabase)

 Text 51